Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-\textbf{Effect of Camera Ordering:} As discussed in Sec.~\ref{sec:proposedmethod}, we desire the fusion function to be agnostic to input ordering in both the training and testing phases.
+As discussed in Sec.~\ref{sec:proposedmethod}, we desire the fusion function to be agnostic to input ordering in both the training and testing phases.
 To verify this, we train the fusion network with multiple sequence orders corresponding to different camera arrangements.
-We observe that the average FSP results on six unit length galleries are similar across training orders (fig~\ref{fig:inputorder}, left).
-Conversely, for a fixed training order, we examined multiple orderings of gallery cameras during testing.

-As can be seen (fig~\ref{fig:inputorder},right), the fusion performance is practically independent of camera ordering in this case as well.
+We observe that the average FSP results on six unit length galleries are similar across training orders (Fig.~\ref{fig:inputorder} (left)).
+Conversely, for a fixed training order, we examined multiple orderings of query cameras during testing.
+We sample 50 randomly ordered sequences of length $5$ and according to FSP (\ref{sec:fsp}), consider all possible combinations of sub-sequences for each sequence.
+The mean rank-1 accuracy and the standard deviations are plotted in Fig.~\ref{fig:inputorder} (right).
+As can be seen (Fig.~\ref{fig:inputorder} (right)), the fusion performance is practically independent of camera ordering in this case as well.